costbio/analyze_consensusdock/README.md

 ## Notes

-- **Steps 3-4 are optional but highly recommended** for significant time savings and better docking quality
+- Steps 4-7 are optional but highly recommended for significant time savings and better docking quality
+- Step 3 (identify required structures) is especially important as it optimizes the workflow to only process needed structures
+- Step 4 (negative sample generation) is optional but essential for machine learning model training and evaluation
+  - Negative samples allow proper assessment of model performance and prevent overfitting
+  - Can be skipped if only running basic docking experiments
+  - Downstream scripts automatically detect and use negatives if available
-- **Step 3 (AlphaFold download) is especially important** as it replaces cavity-extracted "vacant" files with complete protein structures
+- Step 5 (AlphaFold extraction) replaces cavity-extracted "vacant" files with complete protein structures
 - Run `extract_cavities.py` in test mode first to verify your cavity tarball folder is correct
-- The AlphaFold download and PDBQT conversion steps only need to be run once unless you get new cavity data
+- The structure identification, negative sample generation, AlphaFold extraction, PDB fixing, and PDBQT conversion steps only need to be run once unless you get new cavity data
 - Use TEST_MODE=True in `batch_dock.py` to validate your setup before running full batch
 - All scripts support resumption - they will skip work that's already been completed
 - Ensure OpenBabel and requests are installed before running the respective scripts